boriel/peggy/README.md

 peggy
 =====

-A PEG parser and parser generato written in Python
+A PEG parser and parser generator written in Python